How To Get A Corporate Credit Card For Your Business

 1) Determine If You’re Eligible For A Corporate Card

-One of the key things we’ve found in our research is that while some requirements for different corporate credit cards may vary, but they typically have some requirements in common.
-One requirement that should come as no surprise: Your business must be a corporation!
+One of the key things we’ve found in our research is that while some requirements for different corporate credit cards may vary, most are the same.
+One common requirement that should come as no surprise?
+Your business must be a corporation!
 Specifically, your business must be formally incorporated as an S-corp, C-corp, or LLC.
 For more information on what this means, check out our guide to different types of business structures.

-Not only must your business be a corporation — your corporation must also turn a handsome profit.
-How handsome?
-Corporate card issuers typically require over $4 million in annual revenue.
-Since the issuer will be dedicating premium customer support services to your company — and without even the protection of a personal guarantee — they’re looking for an account with some serious clout.
+These stringent requirements aren’t too shocking.
+Because the issuer will be dedicating premium customer support services to your company — and without the protection of a personal guarantee — they’re looking for an account with some serious clout.

 2) Consider The Pros & Cons Of Getting A Corporate Credit Card

 Before fully committing to corporate cards, we recommend weighing the advantages and disadvantages they might bring to your company.
 One major advantage of corporate cards is that they streamline your company’s incidental and travel expenses.
-Your employees can charge work-related expenses to the company via their corporate cards, eliminating the need for subsequent reimbursement.
-This way, your employees won’t have to dip into their personal funds and your company will be spared the hassle of the reimbursement process.
+This means your employees won’t have to dip into their personal funds, and your company will be spared the hassle of managing cumbersome expense reports.

 Another corporate card perk is that the bank cannot come after your personal assets.
 That’s because corporate credit cards don’t require a personal guarantee.
-Instead, corporate credit cards place the liability on the company (or, in some cases, the employees making purchases — step 4 has more on corporate credit card liability later.
+Instead, corporate credit cards place the liability on the company (or, in some cases, the employees making purchases — step 4 has more on corporate credit card liability).

-Yet another benefit: Corporate cards are great for tracking expenses.
+Yet another benefit: Corporate cards are great for tracking and controlling employee expenses.
 You’ll be able to review the nature of your employees’ spending with a minimum of fuss.
-What’s more, card-holders can normally file their expenses electronically.
+This can minimize unnecessary spending while cutting down on fraudulent purchases.

-On the downside, your business must be well-established before you can even think of getting a corporate credit card (see the eligibility requirements from the previous section!).
+On the downside, your business must generally be well-established before you can even think of getting a corporate credit card (see the eligibility requirements from the previous step!).
 You won’t be able to rely on your personal credit score to get a corporate credit card.
-You’ll also want to demonstrate good corporate accounting practices.
+You’ll also need to demonstrate good corporate accounting practices.
 Banks will want to see good cash flow, for example.

 3) Check Your Business Credit Score

-Unfortunately, unlike with your personal credit score, you cannot obtain a free business credit report from the credit bureaus.
+Unfortunately, unlike with your personal credit score, you cannot obtain a free business credit report from the major credit bureaus.
 Luckily, there are plenty of affordable services around that provide you with access to your business credit report, including Nav, Dun & Bradstreet, and Experian.
 And, at the end of the day, a business credit score functions similarly to a personal credit score.

-So, how do you improve your business credit?
-Start off by making sure that your business has established credit with the big three business credit bureaus (Dun & Bradstreet, Equifax, and Experian).
-And if you haven’t already, be sure to open accounts in your business’s name, including a business bank account and a business phone line.
+Braghieri’s advice echoes what we’ve found in our research.
+Start by making sure that your business has established credit with the big three business credit bureaus (Dun & Bradstreet, Equifax, and Experian).
+Next, if you haven’t already, be sure to open accounts in your business’s name, including a business bank account and a business phone line.
 You’ll also want to repay your business debts (early if possible) and remove negative marks from your business credit report.

 4) Know About The Types Of Corporate Cards Available

-- Corporate Liability: With this arrangement, the company is solely responsible for all debts incurred.
+- Corporate Liability: The company is solely responsible for all debts incurred.
 The company receives the bill directly from the card issuer.
 The issuer will not check your employees’ credit.

-- Individual Liability: Under this arrangement, the employee using the corporate card is responsible for the debt incurred on the employee’s corporate card.
+- Individual Liability: The employee using the corporate card is responsible for the debt incurred on the employee’s corporate card.
 The employee must pay the bill and then request reimbursement from the company.
 This arrangement requires that the issuer run a “soft pull” of the employee’s credit so that the employee’s credit score won’t take a hit.

-- Joint Liability: Under joint liability, both the company and the employee are responsible for the debt.
-American Express issues this type of corporate credit card.
-Under this arrangement, if an employee’s personal credit will be unaffected if their corporate card is paid in full within 180 days, their personal credit will be unaffected, but beyond that, the issuer reports the delinquency to the credit bureaus and the employee’s personal credit score takes a hit.
+- Joint Liability: Both the company and the employee are responsible for the debt.
+Under this arrangement, an employee’s personal credit will be unaffected if their corporate card is paid in full within a set number of days.
+However, if a payment is missed or late, the issuer reports the delinquency to the credit bureaus, and the employee’s personal credit score takes a hit.

 5) Decide What Features You Want

-With traditional issuers, corporate credit cards are not normally offered as a packaged deal (compare that to the rigid, unnegotiable perks of personal or small business credit cards).
-The sort of corporation that is eligible for a corporate credit card likely has very unique and specific needs.
-Corporations typically cut deals with corporate card issuers that are specific to the corporation in question, meaning two corporations could use the same corporate card but under completely different terms.
+With traditional issuers, corporate credit cards are not offered as a packaged deal (compare that to the rigid, unnegotiable perks of personal or small business credit cards).
+The sort of business that is eligible for a corporate credit card likely has unique and specific needs, and can typically cut a deal with a corporate card issuer that is specific to those needs.
+Two businesses could therefore use the same corporate credit card but have completely different terms.